Author: Ebi, Kristie L.; Mills, David M.; Smith, Joel B.; Grambsch, Anne

 Search related documents:

-- extreme precipitation and intensity frequency: 1, 2
+- adaptation vulnerability and long term: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date